Searching for Invariant Solutions to Wall-Bounded Flows using Resolvent-Based Optimisation: Conditioning of the Optimisation

-This behaviour is demonstrated in figure~\ref{fig:bifurcation-convergence}, which shows the global residual over the course of a series of optimisation at different Reynolds numbers.
-As mentioned in section~\ref{sec:rpcf} at $\mathit{Re}\approx20.7$ a bifurcation occurs where a new stable equilibrium solution is born out of the laminar state.
+This behaviour is demonstrated in figure~\ref{fig:bifurcation-convergence}(a), which shows the global residual over the course of a series of optimisation at different Reynolds numbers.
+As mentioned in section~\ref{sec:rpcf} at $\mathit{Re}_crit\approx20.7$ a bifurcation occurs where a new stable equilibrium solution is born out of the laminar solution.
 Thus, as the Reynolds number gets closer to this bifurcation, the stable equilibrium gradually becomes more neutrally stable, leading to degrading convergence rates.
+Figure~\ref{fig:bifurcation-convergence}(b) plots the global residual of the linearly interpolated flow field between the laminar solution and the equilibrium solution obtained from the optimisation at the corresponding Reynolds number, given by the expression $\bm{u}(c)=\bm{u}_{\text{lam}}+c\left(\bm{u}_{\text{EQ}}-\bm{u}_{\text{lam}}\right)$, where $c\in[0,\,1]$.
+The variation of global residual between the laminar solution and the equilibrium solution decreases as the Reynolds number approaches $\mathit{Re}_crit$.
+This demonstrates the emergence of a near neutral direction for the optimisation.
 The rate at which the convergence degrades as the Reynolds number approaches neutrality depends on the type of bifurcation that is occurring and how fast the particular eigenvalue that is switching stability approaches the imaginary axis.